SeraphShroud/YGODraftCenter/README.md

 Go to the src/client/ directory then run `npm start`
 * Currently not working!
 You will need to remove the client/ directory and move all the files up to src/ as a workaround.

-## Server-Client Python Demo
+## Run Server

-Go to src/server/ and run `python3 server.py`
+Go to src/server/ and run `python3 run_server.py`
-Then on another terminal go to src/client/ and run `python3 client.py`

-3 Clients will join a room that the server can show via `list` and `room #`
+runs the server on http://localhost:9000

 ## API-Server Pytests